• Melbourne Filmoteca

 Who we are

 An independent, not-for-profit organisation showing Latin American and Spanish films in Melbourne and parts of Regional Victoria.
-Through the film makers’ stories, we celebrate and share the language, culture and politics of the incredibly diverse communities from the Spanish and Portuguese speaking world.
+In Melbourne Filmoteca, we celebrate and share the language, culture and politics of the incredibly diverse communities from the Spanish and Portuguese speaking world.

 What we do